seanking/es2015-generators/README.md

 # Generators in ES2015

 Generators are a new feature provided by the [ES2015 Language Specification](http://www.ecma-international.org/ecma-262/6.0/#).
-A generator is a method that can be exited and re-entered multiple times without loosing state.
+A generator is a method that can be exited and re-entered multiple times without losing state.
 The examples below will step through creating basic and complex generators.

-### Basic Generator
+## Basic Generator

 A generator must be declared using _function*_ and contain at least one _yield_ statement.